mpidr-mort-pred/Replication-Package/README.md

-# Replication material for "Predicting individual-level longevity with statistical and machine learning methods"
+# Replication material for "Predicting Individual-level Longevity with Statistical and Machine Learning Methods"

 **Date of the last update**: 2023-03-02